Morse Quasiflats II: Morse quasiflats and coarse decompositions

 \begin{definition}[Morse quasiflat] An $n$-dimensional quasiflat $Q\subset X$ is called {\em Morse}, if for any asymptotic cone $X_\om$ of $X$ the ultralimit $Q_\om\subset X_\om$ of $Q$ has full support in $X_\om$.

-Let $\mathcal{C}$ be a collection of $n$-dimensional quasidiscs or quasiflats with uniform quasi-isometric constants. $\mathcal{C}$ is \emph{uniformly Morse} if for any limit $D_\om$ of elements from $\mathcal{C}$ in the asymptotic cone $X_\om$ has full support. \end{definition}
+Let $\mathcal{C}$ be a collection of $n$-dimensional quasidisks or quasiflats with uniform quasi-isometric constants. $\mathcal{C}$ is \emph{uniformly Morse} if for any limit $D_\om$ of elements from $\mathcal{C}$ in the asymptotic cone $X_\om$ has full support. \end{definition}

-We refer to \cite{HKS} for alternative characterizations of Morse quasiflats, as well as connections to the literature on Morse quasigeodesics.
-Simplest examples of Morse quasiflats are quasiflats of top rank, or Morse quasigeodesics.
-Products of Morse quasigeodesics are Morse quasiflats.
-More interesting examples are discussed in \cite{HKS}.